 For Emission Points AA-001, AA-002, AA-003, and AA-004, the permittee shall comply with all requirements of the Phase II Acid Rain Permit attached in Appendix C of this permit.
-All conditions of the Phase II Acid Rain Permit are effective from [issuance date] through the [expiration date]; however, these conditions may be revised by the MDEQ during the permitting period.
+All conditions of the Phase II Acid Rain Permit are effective from through the however, these conditions may be revised by the MDEQ during the permitting period.